MayaHL2/MAS_cooperative_observers_library_PY/README.md

 <dl>
 <dd>Defining the graph of a multi-agent system and applying changes to it.</dd>
 <dd>Defining and simulating a multi-agent system.</dd>
-<dd>Estimating the states of a multi-agent system using the Distributed Luenberger Observer [1].</dd>
+<dd>Estimating the states of a multi-agent system using the Distributed Luenberger Observer [1] and the Distributed Finite-Time Observer [2].</dd>
 <dd>Define the State Space of a quadrotor (linearized).</dd>
 </dl>